 Turning Point Academy (High School): Turning Point Academy is available as an alternative education option for students with long-term or 365-day suspensions and/or as a disciplinary reassignment for students who have committed serious violations of the Code of Student Conduct.
-45 days is the minimum assignment.
+Compass: A minimum 15-day alternative learning reassignment program through Turning Point Academy for students who violate a rule with a Level III response in the Code of Student Conduct.
+Students would be re-assigned following a Discipline Team Meeting.
+The purpose of the program is to provide a layer of consequences between home schools and long-term reassignments, to support scholars with positive decision making prior to returning to their home schools, and to support scholars with social, emotional, and academic support.
 Course offerings and programs at Turning Point Academy are not as inclusive as those in students' home schools.
 Staff works with students, their families and the student's home school to develop a personal behavior plan and curriculum to be implemented during the assignment to Turning Point Academy.
 Students are assigned to Turning Point Academy for a determined period of time or until they meet stated goals and then return to the home school.
+Parent/guardians are expected to participate in parent engagement activities for the duration of the student's assignment.
 Transportation will be provided.

 Turning Point Academy (Middle School): Turning Point Academy is available as an alternative education option for students with long-term or 365-day suspensions and / or as a disciplinary reassignment for students who have committed serious violations of the Code of Student Conduct.
-45 days is the minimum assignment.
+Compass: A minimum 15-day alternative learning reassignment program through Turning Point Academy for students who violate a rule with a Level III response in the Code of Student Conduct.
+Students would be re-assigned following a Discipline Team Meeting.
+The purpose of the program is to provide a layer of consequences between home schools and long-term reassignments, to support scholars with positive decision making prior to returning to their home schools, and to support scholars with social, emotional, and academic support.
 The focus of the middle school is the social-emotional development of students through a prescribed social-emotional curriculum.
 Course offerings and programs by Turning Point Academy are not as inclusive as those in the students' home schools.
 Staff work with students, their families and the students' home school to develop a personal behavior plan, extend counseling services and determine curriculum to be implemented during the assignment to Turning Point Academy.
 Students are assigned to Turning Point Academy for a determined period of time or until they meet stated goals and then return to the home school.
+Parent/guardians are expected to participate in parent engagement activities for the duration of the students' assignment.
 Transportation will be provided.